Proxygen Facebook Proxygen

 2018 1 7.50

-It may take a day or so for new Proxygen vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
+It may take a day or so for new Proxygen vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.

 Recent Facebook Proxygen Security Vulnerabilities